precice/openfoam-adapter/README.md

 It is based on [previous work](https://github.com/ludcila/CHT-preCICE) by Lucia Cheung ([master's thesis](https://www5.in.tum.de/pub/Cheung2016_Thesis.pdf), in cooperation with [SimScale](https://www.simscale.com/)).

 ## Build
-The script `Allwmake` builds the adapter and the respective `Allclean` cleans up.
+To build the adapter, just run the script `Allwmake`.
+The respective script `Allclean` cleans up.

-You may need to adjust the location of some libraries and headers in the beginning of the `Allwmake` file.
+You may adjust the paths for the required libraries and headers in the beginning of the `Allwmake` file.
 The following dependencies need to be installed:

 * [yaml-cpp](https://github.com/jbeder/yaml-cpp) headers and shared library.
 Version 0.5.3 is known to be compatible.
-Install it from your Linux distribution's repositories or build it from source and **set its location in the `Allwmake` file**.
-The script also looks for headers in the `CPLUS_INCLUDE_PATH` and for libraries in the `LD_LIBRARY_PATH` and `LIBRARY_PATH`.
+Install it from your Linux distribution's repositories or build it from source.
+The script tries to locate it automatically and it also looks for headers in the `CPLUS_INCLUDE_PATH` and for libraries in the `LD_LIBRARY_PATH` and `LIBRARY_PATH`.
+However, you may set the respective paths in `Allwmake`.
 * preCICE headers and library, as well as the dependencies described in its ["Building" wiki page](https://github.com/precice/precice/wiki/Building).
 * An OpenFOAM distribution.
 [OpenFOAM 5](https://openfoam.org/version/5-0/) is known to be compatible (read below for more).